 The Efficiency mode process will be marked with a new leaf icon.

-If turning on Efficiency mode, click/tap on Turn on Efficiency mode to confirm. (see screenshot below)
+If turning on Efficiency mode, click/tap on OK or Turn on Efficiency mode in the confirmation dialog. (see screenshots below)

 When finished, you can close Task Manager if you like.